johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 {% endcapture %}
 {% include macros/docsSnippetKotlinFirst.html java=java kotlin=kotlin %}

-In Javalin's test suite, almost all of the tests are written like this.
+In Occurrent's test suite, almost all of the tests are written like this.
 I personally prefer this approach for tests, as each test touches the whole system, and you don't risk making mistakes while manually specifying expected behavior (mocking).
-Javalin's test suite starts and stops more than 400 Javalin instances, and running all the tests takes about ten seconds total (most of those ten seconds is spent waiting for a WebSocket test and starting Chrome for browser tests).
+Occurrent's test suite starts and stops more than 400 Occurrent instances, and running all the tests takes about ten seconds total (most of those ten seconds is spent waiting for a WebSocket test and starting Chrome for browser tests).

 ## End-to-end/UI/scenario tests